Disneyland vs. Walt Disney World - Which To Visit

 Disneyland Park gates seen from Disney California Adventure park gates

 Disneyland is located in a city.
 Once you step foot outside of the bus depot adjacent to the parks, you’re back in the “real world” complete with fast food restaurants, motel chains, CVS, and anything else you might expect in an urban environment.
-You can stay at one of Disney’s three Disneyland Resort hotels to avoid this, but that is going to be too expensive for most visitors.
+You can stay at one of Disney’s three Disneyland Resort hotels to avoid this, but that’s going to be more expensive than makes sense for most visitors.

 Disney World, by contrast, occupies its own two “cities”—Lake Buena Vista and Bay Lake.
-Since these cities are entirely controlled by Disney and have no meaningful population (57 combined as of 2010), you won’t be in the “real world” at all if you’re staying at a Disney hotel.
+Since these cities are largely controlled by Disney and have no meaningful population (53 combined as of 2020), you won’t be in the “real world” at all if you’re staying at a Disney hotel.
 Instead, you’ll take a Disney bus from your Disney hotel to the front gates of the Disney theme park.
+This creates the feel of the famed Disney World bubble.

 The bubble is taken pretty seriously at Disney World, and it’s a big part of its appeal.
 You’re “in Disney’s hands” from the second you arrive at your hotel to the second you leave.